turican0/reorion2/README.md

 A from-scratch, functionally faithful **native Windows port of Master of Orion II** (MicroProse / SimTex, 1996), rebuilt from a decompilation of the original DOS binary into readable modern C++ / SDL3.

-> **Status: work in progress — not playable yet.** The engine boots, initializes its subsystems, and now runs deep into game start-up (menus, text/font rendering, resource loading), but still hits crashes and hangs before the main game loop is reachable.
+> **Status: work in progress.** The engine boots through the intro and menus, starts a game, and renders the main in-game screens — five of the six of them within 0.15 % of the original, pixel for pixel.
+Gameplay beyond rendering (turns, combat, diplomacy) is not verified yet.
 See [Current status](#current-status) below.

 ## What this is